StackExchange/dnscontrol/docs/_providers/axfrddns.md

 The AXFR+DDNS provider is not able to ask the DNS server to sign the zone.
 But, it is able to check whether the server seems to do so or not.

-When AutoDNSSEC is set, the AXFR+DDNS provider will emit a warning when no RRSIG, DNSKEY or NSEC records are found in the zone.
+When AutoDNSSEC is enabled, the AXFR+DDNS provider will emit a warning when no RRSIG, DNSKEY or NSEC records are found in the zone.

-When AutoDNSSEC is not set, the AXFR+DDNS provider will emit a warning when RRSIG, DNSKEY or NSEC records are found in the zone.
+When AutoDNSSEC is disabled, the AXFR+DDNS provider will emit a warning when RRSIG, DNSKEY or NSEC records are found in the zone.

+When AutoDNSSEC is not enabled or disabled, no checking is done.